zachatrocity/Muon/README.md

 # Muon
 Senior Capstone Project - A simple fairly simple game built with nw.js and angular.

-#Installer
+#Installer/Demo
-You can find the installer [here](http://www.zachatrocity.com/muon)
+You can find the installer and the demo [here](http://www.zachatrocity.com/muon)

-#Demo
-Check out the [demo](http://www.zachatrocity.com/muon) NOTE: Expect long load times in the web version, this game is built as a desktop app not a web game.
+NOTE: Expect long load times in the web version, this game is built as a desktop app not a web game.

 #Screenshots
 <img src="https://raw.githubusercontent.com/zachatrocity/Muon/master/images/board.PNG" width="500">